 Franz is a free, open-source, multi-platform supported messaging app for Linux, Windows, MacOS, etc. If I say that it’s a chat or messaging app, it might be a bit wrong information.
 Because this app is not a standalone messaging software; instead, it’s a host application that supports hundreds of online chat and messaging services into one software.

 There are many interesting and useful chat and messaging apps available in the market that provides a different taste and a handful of features that keep them apart.
 For fulfilling the various user-specific task, you might be using a set of different chat and messaging apps.
 But to keep pace with these apps all the time seems difficult, time-consuming, and resource-hog for the system.

 To overcome this situation, It comes as an avatar in your life.
-Franz currently supports various top trending chat and messaging apps including FB messenger, Slack, WhatsApp, HipChat, WeChat, Telegram, Skype, Google Hangout and much more.
+Franz currently supports various top trending chat and messaging apps, including FB messenger, Slack, WhatsApp, HipChat, WeChat, Telegram, Skype, Google Hangout, and much more.
 Franz covers both personal interest and team purposes through easy to use and simple interface.
 Using this app, you just can’t miss any communication with your friends or discussion within the teams.

 Install Franz in Ubuntu Linux

 Is this review or tutorial helpful?
-If so, please make a time to share it on your social media.
+If so, please make time to share it on your social media.
 And don’t forget to share your experience while using Franz in the comment below.